About Lonely Viking.

 I have always had a lot of ideas.
 Some genuinely great ones and, admittedly, some terrible ones.
 Coming up with creative ideas and solving difficult problems in creative ways has never been a difficult thing for me.
 I am an intense problem solver and I think about problems unrelentingly until the solutions come to me.
 It’s a great skill to have and I love it but where I have to admit that I have not been so great is in the staying on track and seeing it through bit.
 I get bored very easily once a problem is solved and move very quickly onto the next one.
 Don’t get me wrong, I got all my client work done well and on time, but it was a struggle at times.

-I met Martin just short of four years ago.
+I met Martin just short of six years ago.
 At the time he worked for a major African bank as a senior developer in their mobile banking app division and built websites for his own clients as a freelancer.
 We developed a friendship and started sharing business ideas and discussing strategy and processes a lot.
 Over the years we have learned a lot from each other and realised that we have very complimentary skillsets and characteristics.

 Martin is a full-stack developer with amazing coding skills.
 He is also amazing at process design and implementation.
 Most importantly, he gets things done.
 We got talking about the vision of Lonely Viking and how together we could do some incredible work so we worked on a few projects together.

 Martin and I decided to merge our two businesses.
 Because Lonely Viking had some traction as a brand and, frankly, because it’s a damn cool name we made the decision to work together under the Lonely Viking brand.